AbdyyEee/bmsm2json/README.md

 # bmsm2json
-A python script that converts Streetpass Mii Plaza's message files (`bmsm`) to json and back.
+A script that converts Streetpass Mii Plaza's message files (`bmsm`) to json and back.

 # Usage